We welcome enrolments all year round for preschool to year 12.

 *These documents are a requirement of the NT Government and must be provided prior to student commencement

-2024 AAS Preschool Handbook
+2025 Alyangula Preschool Handbook

-Back to School Payment Scheme
+What is the Back to School Payment Scheme?

 For more information please visit: Back to school payment scheme